onqtam/headjack/docs/why/100_1k_10k_words.md

 The great replacement theory/project - what do you want to be replaced with?
 OpenCI - Open by Design, Forever
     Collective Intelligence can only be open
-The akashic records
+    open not by decree but by necessity - by design/definition The akashic records
 Democratic programming
 Thermodynamic Integration/Optimization